 Walsh joined the Florida State sports information staff in August of 2000, after more than 12 successful years as an assistant SID at the University of Maryland.

-Walsh has publicized six national championship teams, eight ACC championship teams (including the 2012 ACC Men’s Basketball Champions) and two ACC Athletes of the Year.
+Walsh has publicized six national championship teams, nine ACC championship teams (including the 2012 and 2020 ACC Men’s Basketball Champions) and two ACC Athletes of the Year.
 He has worked with five men’s basketball All-Americans (Smith, Francis, Thornton, Douglas and Keith Booth) as well as numerous All-Americans in men’s and women’s lacrosse, field hockey and men’s and women’s golf.
 Smith was named the consensus collegiate men’s basketball National Player of the Year in 1995, the National Freshman of the Year in 1994 and the ACC Player of the Year in 1995.
 He also worked with Caroline Westrup — the first four time All-American in the sport of women’s golf at Florida State and the 2006 World Amateur champion and Brooks Koepka — the 2017 and 2018 US Open Champion, and only the seventh player in ACC history to earn ACC Player and ACC Rookie of the Year honors during his career as a Seminole golfer.
 He has also worked with Frida Kiinhult — the 2019 National Freshman and ACC Golfer and Freshman of the Year and Beatrice Walling, the 2021 ACC Golfer of the Year.

 In 2008 he was instrumental in working on the promotional campaign for Lou Groza Award winner Graham Gano and in 2013 he was instrumental in working on the successful campaign for Lou Groza Award winner Roberto Aguayo.